 My loved one has been hospitalized involuntarily and I want him out.
 What can you do to help?

-It depends.
-Our ability to get involved (or whether we are willing to take on representation) depends on a variety of things, both on our end and with respect to the current circumstances of your loved one's hospitalization.
 Generally speaking, Georgia law gives the combined forces of ERs and crisis stabilization units (CSUs) about a week, all things static, to treat a person who they believe meets criteria for involuntary civil commitment under the parameters of O.C.G.A. §37-3-1.
 That means if you are contacting us after your loved one has already been hospitalized for four or five days, there's little we can do to speed things along that wouldn't happen without our involvement after a day or so.
-We will not accept fees or a retainer to initiate representation for a case like this.
-It's not worth it for you or your loved one, nor is it fair for us to get involved and get paid in a case in which our assistance wouldn't dramatically change the course of events.
+Know that a consultation with us at this stage is better suited for preparing for the discharge, understanding the law, and avoiding future hospitalizations.

 Why offer these services if you can't, or won't, always get involved?

 I have debated this very question myself for years.
 The reality is, though, that there are very few private attorneys in this state who offer these kinds of services, so I feel the need to offer whatever resources I'm able to accommodate.
 But, I do so with a great deal of caution, as we receive multiple calls a day asking for help in hospital commitment cases.
 Moreover, it is a time of extreme stress for a family and for the patient, and balancing the need for, yet scarcity of, this kind of service with our refusal to simply cash in on a family's anxieties leaves a very narrow sliver of services.